-SAIs found that where legislation requires a borrowing strategy and borrowing plans to be developed, these documents did not contain key parameters, such as borrowing limits and currency mix etc. Monitoring of the strategy and plans were also found non-existent, resulting in different outcomes than planned envisaged.
-SAIs have noted also that this related to lack of skills and staff trained in the public debt offices to fulfil the requirements of the strategies and lack of review.
+SAIs found that where legislation requires a borrowing strategy and borrowing plans to be developed, these documents did not contain key parameters, such as borrowing limits and currency mix.
+Monitoring of the strategy and plans was also found to be non-existent, resulting in different outcomes than envisaged.
+SAIs have noted also that this related to the lack of skills and staff trained in the public debt offices to fulfil the requirements of the strategies, and to the lack of review.